 To support this diverse array of nest preferences, the Bee Better Certified Production Standards require farmers to create opportunities for nesting while protecting any known nest sites.

-First, if nest sites are discovered, they should remain undisturbed and farm workers should be altered to their presence so management activities don’t disrupt nesting activities (Standard 1.4.a).
+First, if nest sites are discovered, they should remain undisturbed and farm workers should be alerted to their presence so management activities don’t disrupt nesting activities (Standard 1.4.a).

 All newly installed habitat needs to incorporate plant species that are used as nests (pithy-stemmed plants) as well as those that provide nest building materials (Standard 1.4.b).